phac-nml/irida/doc/administrator/galaxy/index.md

 For more information about installing Galaxy, please see [Running Galaxy in a production environment][].

-***Note: For any configuration files, please replace any instance of an environment variable, such as `$GALAXY_ADMIN_USER`, with the actual value, such as `galaxy-irida`.
+***Note: For any configuration files, please replace any instance of an environment variable, such as `$GALAXY_USER`, with the actual value, such as `galaxy-irida`.
 These configuration files include any of the following.***

 * `galaxy-dist/config/*`
 * `env.sh`